y-scope/spider/docs/quick_start.md

 A Spider cluster is made up of three components:

-* __Database__: Spider stores all the states and data in a fault-tolerant database.
+* __Storage__: Spider stores all the states and data in a fault-tolerant storage.
 * __Scheduler__: Scheduler is responsible for making scheduling decision when a worker ask for a new task to run.
 It also handles garbage collection and failure recovery.
 * __Worker__: Worker executes the task it is assigned to.
-Once it finishes, it updates the task output in database and contacts scheduler for a new task.
+Once it finishes, it updates the task output in storage and contacts scheduler for a new task.

 Users creates a __client__ to run tasks on Spider cluster.
-It connects to the database to submit new tasks and get the results.
+It connects to the storage to submit new tasks and get the results.
 Clients _never_ directly talks to a scheduler or a worker.

-## Set up Spider

-To get started,

-1. Start a database supported by Spider, e.g. MySql.
-2. Start a scheduler and connect it to the database by running `spider start --scheduler --db <db_url> --port <scheduler_port>`.
-3. Start some workers and connect them to the database by running `spider start --worker --db <db_url>`.
-Starting a worker that can run specific tasks needs to link to libraries.
-We'll cover this later.

 ## Start a client

-Client first creates a Spider client driver that connects to the database.
+Client first creates a Spider client driver that connects to the storage.
 Spider automatically cleans up the resource in driver's destructor.
 User can pass in an optional client id to get access to the jobs and data created by a previous driver with same id.
 Two drivers with same client id cannot run at the same time.